spywhere/node-url-shortener/README.md

 section.
 - Some part of the system are implemented with security in mind, however, a total security of the system are not guarantee in this project
+- Alias collisions are check as simple as possible, no optimization is considered

 ## Setup